 What else is Norway known for?
 Just in case our top 10 coolest things about Norway didn’t convince you it’s worth a visit, here are a few fun facts about Norway:

 Who knew you could find a ranked Norwegian officer at the Edinburgh Zoo?
 King Penguin Sir Nils Olav was originally appointed as the mascot for the Norwegian Guard.
 He then quickly moved through the ranks, from Corporal in 1982 to being knighted in 2008 before becoming Brigadier in 2016.

 2. There are two official forms of written language

-For those who live in Norway, Norwegian and Sami are the two official languages.
-But there are two ways of writing Norwegian, bokmål and nynorsk.
+Norway has 2 offical languages – Norwegian and Sámi.
+But there are also two ways of writing the Norwegian language, bokmål and nynorsk.

 Bokmål is based on written Danish, which was the official language of Norway for 400 years.
-Nynorsk was created in the 1850s combining Western Norwegian regional dialects.
-The most widely used form is bokmål.
+Meanwhile, the Nynorsk variation was created in the 1850s and combines western Norwegian regional dialects.
+The most widely used form is Bokmål.

 3. A Viking became the first king of Norway

 Called Harald Fairhair, this Viking warrior succeeded his father Halvdan the Black at the age of 10.
 One of the greatest Scandinavian warrior chiefs of his era, King Harald became the first king to claim sovereignty over all of Norway.